tidy-dev-team/tidy-reverse-layout/README.md

 ## Best Practices

-1. **Organize Components**: Keep RTL components in the same page as their LTR counterparts
+1. **Organize Components**: While the plugin can find RTL components on any page, keeping them on the same page as their LTR counterparts improves performance
 2. **Naming Convention**: Always use the "-RTL" suffix for RTL components
 3. **Test First**: Try the plugin on a single component before converting multiple elements
 4. **Check Translations**: Review and adjust automatic translations as needed
+5. **Notification Awareness**: Watch for notifications about components found on different pages

 ## Troubleshooting